Elvis10ten/pcas/README.md

 [![A2DP profile](assets/hfp_profile.jpg)](https://www.slideshare.net/Thenmurugeshwari/bluetooth-profile)
 3. **HID (Human Interface Device Profile)**: Provides support for devices such as mice, keyboards, etc. PlayStation 3 controllers and Wii remotes also use Bluetooth HID.

-> Recap: With A2DP you can only listen with a higher audio quality.
+> Recap: With A2DP you can only listen but with higher audio quality.
 With headset profiles, you can talk and listen, but at a lower quality.
-Next time you are playing song while a call comes in, observe how the audio quality drops.
+Next time you are playing a song while a call comes in, observe how the audio quality drops.

-Each time a change is made to the ledger, a resolver looks at all the current contentions and makes a resolution.
+Each time a change is made to the ledger, a resolver looks at all the current contentions and resolves.

 #### Type of resolutions